jcaston91/jcaston91.github.io/_pages/About.md

   image: "/images/Seattle.png"
 ---

-Hello and welcome ot my portfolio!
+Hello and welcome to my portfolio!
 I am a Data Scientist who currently works at Boeing in the Finance department.
 I love working with machine learning, exploratory analysis, and data visualization.
 I also hold a bachelors in Cybersecurity.
 If you have any questions feel free to Email me.